-We’ve just started flying non-stop from Auckland to Chicago, opening up a whole new world of travel possibilities for adventurous Kiwis.
-Imagine yourself snapping a selfie with The Bean, catching a live blues show at Blue Chicago, drifting past the city’s best high-rises on a river cruise or tucking into a molten sea of cheese, tomato and pepperoni at Uno Pizzeria, the original home of deep-dish pizza.
-From every angle, Chicago delivers the best of
+We fly non-stop from Auckland to Chicago, opening up a whole new world of travel possibilities for adventurous Kiwis.
+Imagine yourself snapping a selfie with The Bean, catching a live blues show at Blue Chicago, drifting past the city's best high-rises on a river cruise or tucking into a molten sea of cheese, tomato and pepperoni at Uno Pizzeria, the original home of deep-dish pizza.
+From every angle, Chicago delivers the best of American culture.

 per person one way from Auckland, Wellington or Christchurch